 Camping bag – in case you are planning to walk a long way from your car to the campsite, you’ll want to consider choosing a light bag.
 A bag with a wider padded shoulder strap will be the best to offer proper back support and make the trek the least painful as possible.
 A bag made of light materials such as canvas or vinyl will be a good option.

 Shoes – good camping shoes can make a huge difference in pain management.
-Invest in some quality walking shoes specifically made for back pain to make walking and standing for long stretches of time more tolerable.
+Make a smart investment by getting the best walking shoes for back pain that you can afford.
+They’ll make walking and standing for long stretches of time more tolerable.

 Pack only what you need – remember you have a bad back and so you don’t need to carry a lot of things that will make it fee worse.
 It will be wise if you pack the items you will need and leave any non-essentials behind.
 Carrying a heavy backpack can cause further injuries to your back and end up ruining the fun.
 The weight on your back should not be above the recommended 15% of your body weight.
 More weight = more pain.

 Break time – upon arrival at your favorite camping site you need to relax for at least a few minutes since you have been driving for a while.
 Try to walk around for a few minutes (unless you already walked a long way to the campsite) to stretch your legs to help your back relax from the prolonged sitting in the car.
 At this time don’t even think of unpacking!
 Make your back comfortable first to avoid aggravating it any more than needed.

 Try to stretch – your bad back now needs some light stretching since you have likely been sitting in a car for a while.
 Lying on the grass and stretching will be an excellent option.
 Try to pull your knee to the chest among other few exercises to keep your back in good condition.
 Stretch your hamstrings by trying to touch your toes and hold for a few seconds.
 Lunges are also and excellent stretch to do.